What we do

 RTS FM Ma'at Reggae Show

-Between two reggae tunes, the four of us have explained the aims of the COSMO-ART project at RTSfm, a radio station in Kimberley.
-We have talked about the upcoming photo exhibition (using the date collected through the photovoice project run by Leïla Baracchini), rock art sites preservation issues and how cultural heritage may help to develop tourism in the Northern Cape region.
+Between two reggae tunes, a COSMO-ART team explained the aims of the project at RTSfm, a radio station in Kimberley.
+They talked about the upcoming photo exhibition (using the data collected through the photovoice project run by Leïla Baracchini), rock art sites preservation issues and how cultural heritage may help to develop tourism in the Northern Cape region.

 Interview at X-K FM